Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Experiments and results

-Moving to the trained models, the weakly-supervised $DBM_n$ model under the supervision of $CO$ alone led to a limited overall performance gain of about 1.5pp in terms of $maF1$ over $CO$.
-The performance of the $eDBM_n$ model, using the enhanced supervision of $ALO_3$, was higher, achieving about 4.6pp improvement in $maF1$, which is statistically significant\footnote{Wilcoxon signed-rank test, $H_1: F1\:CO < F1\:eDBM_n$, p-value = 0.0065.}.
-However, even $eDBM_n$ achieves only comparable performance to $ALO_3$ on its own.
-In fact, $ALO_3$ has a slightly higher $maF1$, without statistical significance\footnote{Wilcoxon signed-rank test, $H_1: F1\:ALO_3 \neq F1\:eDBM_n$, p-value = 0.088.}.
-Nevertheless, $eDBM_n$ achieved the best $miF1$ score, with an overall performance gain of about 2.6pp over $ALO_3$ on the new unseen labels of the evaluation experiments.
+On the other hand, the $coDBM_n$ model developed using the weak supervision of $CO$ alone led to a limited overall performance gain of about 1.5pp in terms of $maF1$ over $CO$ itself.
+The performance of the $DBM_n$ model, using the \textit{enhanced supervision} ($ALO_3$), was the best trained model, achieving about 4.6pp improvement over $CO$ in $maF1$, which is statistically significant\footnote{Wilcoxon signed-rank test, $H_1: F1\:CO < F1\:DBM_n$, p-value = 0.0065.}.
+However, even $DBM_n$ achieves only comparable performance to $ALO_3$ itself.
+In fact, $ALO_3$ alone has a slightly higher $maF1$, without statistical significance\footnote{Wilcoxon signed-rank test, $H_1: F1\:ALO_3 \neq F1\:DBM_n$, p-value = 0.088.}.
+Overall, the $DBM$ method, starting from $CO$ as a strong heuristic, managed to enhance it further and achieved the refinement of several coarse-grained labels to the level of 70 unseen fine-grained concepts, without access to ground-truth labels.
+These results suggest that some DL models adopting the design choices of $DBM$ can indeed improve upon the weak supervision that they rely on.